Lycoming O-320: O-320 series

-160 hp at 2700 rpm, Minimum fuel grade 100LL avgas, compression ratio 9.00:1.
-Same as H1AD but with provisions for a fixed-pitch propeller.
 This was the troublesome engine that was installed on the 1977 to 1980 Cessna 172N Skyhawk.
 It was notable from all other Lycoming models by incorporating hydraulic lifters that were barrel shaped instead of mushroom type, in an attempt to make the lifters possible to be serviced without having to disassemble the entire engine case, but the higher load on the cam lobes resulted in severe spalling.
 Multiple service bulletins and airworthiness directives have been issued regarding this specific model, and multiple modifications exist to attempt to mitigate its design defects.